-Background and Intent: Twenty percent FTE is defined as one day per week.
+Background and Intent: Twenty five percent FTE is defined as one and one quarter days per week.

-"Administrative time" is defined as non-clinical time spent meeting the responsibilities of the program director as detailed in requirements II.A.4.a).(16).
+"Administrative time" is defined as non-clinical time spent meeting the responsibilities of the program director as detailed in requirements II.A.4.-II.A.4.a).(16).